-Radical inclusion means that it is REALLY fun to plan costumes and camp decorations for Burning Man.
+Radical inclusion means that it is REALLY fun to plan Burning Man costumes and camp decorations.
 I usually try to get the supplies I need for these in May/June so that I have a couple months to work on the things I’m creating.

 I also order lots of LED blinky toys/jewelry around this time of year.
-It is very important that everyone is well lit at night at Burning Man because there are hundreds of art cars driving through the streets of Black Rock City all night, and if you are not well lit they cannot see you!!
+It is very important that everyone is well litonce the sun goes down because there are hundreds of art cars driving through the streets of Burning Man at night, and if you are not well lit they cannot see you!!
 “Darkwad” is Burning Man slang for someone who is unlit at night- don’t be one!

 There is nothing for sale at Black Rock City besides ice and coffee.
 You are expected to bring all of the water and food you will need to survive for a week in the desert.
 This requires some planning!

 July is the time to complete your Burning Man packing list.
 It may still require some editing at actual packing time, but you want the main list finished before August.